ikmdev/jpms-deps/README.md

 # jpms-deps

-jpms-deps is an internal JPMS-compliant library which makes non-JPMS compliant modules accessible to Komet and Tinkar Cores.
+jpms-deps is an internal JPMS-compliant library which makes non-JPMS compliant modules accessible to Komet and Tinkar Core.

 ## Getting Started